msantos/alcove/README.md

     {Path, Progname, Args}.
 ```

-We can compile and run the example:
+Compile and run the example:

 ```
 make eg